MotorBottle/S3-Sleep-on-Rog-X13-G14-15-2021-2022-using-OpenCore/README.md

 ![Alt text](Snipaste_2023-06-14_17-21-58-1.jpg)

 ### Step 4: BIOS settings
-Reboot the computer and keep clicking the ESC buttom when the boot sound beeing played, and chose enter setup.
+Reboot the computer and keep clicking the ESC button when the boot sound being played, and choose enter setup.
 Then press F7 to enter advanced mode and disable Secure boot.

 ![Alt text](image-3.png)